-Published originally by Times of Israel
+Published originally on Times of Israel

 The recently released “Call to Action” in response to the Pew Study and the challenges facing American Jewry is serious business – both thanks to its robust platform of suggested educational and philanthropic interventions, and especially in light of the extraordinary and diverse array of 74 Jewish leaders, rare in our polarized community, who are signatory to its vision.
 If our community is to improve in its present state and pave the way for an even more robust future, it depends on the willingness of individuals to step forth and exercise leadership especially in collaborative frameworks, and this is on display in this effort.

-Additional Reading on the ‘Call to Action’ and Pew Study Suggested by Yehuda Kurtzer
+Additional Reading on the ‘Call to Action’ and Pew Study suggested by Yehuda Kurtzer

 In that spirit, I want to offer two suggestions that I offer as ‘friendly amendments,’ or refinements, that I hope will bolster the hoped-for investment in Jewish education and outreach that are the central goals of this project.

 The first is an observation that will seem semantic but betrays a more significant issue that I think the authors are unwittingly fomenting with their statement, in a way that runs counter to their own interest.
 The authors insist that the narrative of “crisis” is a critical variable in defining the communal agenda, lamenting that in contrast to the 1990 National Jewish Population Study, present-day Jewish leadership is essentially apathetic to what they consider to be the alarming data of the Pew Study (that extends and continues the earlier trends.)
 “The community is bereft of any sense of crisis,” the authors write, which they then interpret to be a sign of a “self-imposed helplessness.”